Gurvan89/spotify_tool/readme.md

 - Setting up the client id and secret of spotify

-- Setting up your host (according to this host you have to modify the callback on your spotify dev account)
+- Setting up your host -> according to this host you have to modify the callback on your spotify dev account (http://your_host/callback)

 You also need to install composer and run composer install to install guzzle dependancy.
 I use guzzle for my API request.